microsoft/triton-shared/README.md

 cd triton_shared/triton/python
 ```

-Before building, the `TRITON_PLUGINS_DIRS` environment variable has to point to the location of your `triton-shared` directory:
+Before building, the `TRITON_PLUGIN_DIRS` environment variable has to point to the location of your `triton-shared` directory:

 ```
 export TRITON_PLUGIN_DIRS=$(pwd)/triton-shared